jddolvin/GrubDash-backend/README.md

 Download the zip file (or clone the repository), and extract to a folder of your choice.
 Enter the folder where you stored the application files and run the following command: `npm install`

-After everything has been installed you can run: `npm start`. and the application will automatically spin up a server on your local machine (Port 5000).
+After everything has been installed you can run: `npm start`, and the application will automatically spin up a server on your local machine (Port 5000).

 ### Downloading the frontend